 - There’s more than one type of hysterectomy.
 In fact, there are 3 kinds:

-Total (the entire uterus and cervix are removed.)
+Total (removing the entire uterus and cervix.)

 - A hysterectomy comes with a serious recovery period.
 Because hysterectomy is a surgical procedure, you will need to stay in the hospital, likely for at least 24 hours, afterwards.
 Many women will be unable to drive for at least two weeks following a hysterectomy.
 And most women will have to refrain from heavy lifting, bending over, sex and exercise for at least six weeks after surgery.
 For all of these reasons, you need to carefully consider your options before undergoing hysterectomy: there are less invasive options, like myomectomy or uterine fibroid embolization, that can help manage symptoms of certain conditions, like fibroids.